Doina Rotaru

-Doina Rotaru (born 14 September 1951, Bucharest) is a Romanian composer best known for orchestral and chamber works.
+Marilena Doinița Rotaru (known as Doina, also Nemţeanu-Rotaru; born 14 September 1951, Bucharest) is a Romanian composer best known for her orchestral and chamber works.
+She has won prizes from the Romanian Composers' Union seven times, and was awarded the Romanian Academy of Arts and Sciences prize in 1986.
+She won first prize in the GEDOK Competition in Mannheim in 1994 for her second symphony.
+She is a professor of harmony at the Bucharest Conservatory.

 Biography

-Marilena Doinița Rotaru was born in Bucharest and studied with Tiberiu Olah at the Bucharest Conservatory in Bucharest from 1970-1975.
+Marilena Doinița Rotaru was born in Bucharest and studied with Tiberiu Olah at the Bucharest Conservatory in Bucharest from 1970–1975.
 In 1991, she continued her studies with Theo Loevendie in Amsterdam.
 In 1991 she also took a position as a professor at the National University of Music, and has served several times as a guest lecturer in Darmstadt, Germany and the Gaudeamus Composers Workshop in Amsterdam.
 Her music has been commissioned and performed internationally in Europe, Asia and the Americas.
 She is a member of the Romanian Composers Union.

 In 1986, Rotaru published an article with Liviu Comes on the counterpoint techniques of Johann Sebastian Bach and Giovanni Pierluigi da Palestrina in Editura Muzicala.
+She is professor of harmony at the Bucharest Conservatory, where she has taught since 1990.

+Her music appears on labels such as Stradivarius, Nova Musica, and Maguelone Music.
+Her daughter is the composer Diana Rotaru.